Pile-It-On Generosity: The Pizza Shack

 “I’m more of the muscle,” Tony says of staying on top of day-to-day operations.
 “Well, she’s muscle, too,” he adds with a laugh.
 “She’s the boss.”
 They still step up and step in, to do anything that needs doing, she says.

-Pizza options abound around town, but Pizza Shack’s secret ingredient always wins fans.
-Here’s what it is: more.
+Pizza options abound around town, but the secret ingredient always wins fans.
+That ingredient is "more."